cheekibreeki2401/W3A-Styles-CMS/README.md

 ## Theme development
 This is a change log of what has been added to the site theme.
 Please use this part of the README as a list of the details of the theme.
 - 12\05\2025: Updated theme header and footer to suit the website better.
 Also added in a new pattern for three pictures with descriptions and links called "Activity Preview Grid".
+Set up GitHub and LightSail instance to instantly pull any changes from the main repo.